TheOdinProject/curriculum/nodeJS/apis/api_security.md

 2. This video presents [different ways in which JWTs can be useful](https://www.youtube.com/watch?v=7Q17ubqLfaM).
 </div>

+### Knowledge check

+The following questions are an opportunity to reflect on key topics in this lesson.
+If you can't answer a question, click on it to review the material, but keep in mind you are not expected to memorize or master this knowledge.

+- [What is a JSON web token?](https://dev.to/_arpy/learn-using-jwt-with-passport-authentication-22n8)
+- [What are two things a secure token will do?](#secure-token)
+- [Where in the code is a secure token passed?](#pass-token)

 ### Additional resources

-This section contains helpful links to other content.
+This section contains helpful links to related content.
 It isn't required, so consider it supplemental.

 - This article is a [guide for JWT Authentication Using Node.js and Express](https://web.archive.org/web/20230207144457/https://laptrinhx.com/a-practical-guide-for-jwt-authentication-using-node-js-and-express-917791379/).
 - This article is a [more concise guide for using JWTs in Express](https://medium.com/@paul.allies/stateless-auth-with-express-passport-jwt-7a55ffae0a5c).
 - [Not everyone agrees that JWTs are the best way to store authentication data](https://www.youtube.com/watch?v=JdGOb7AxUo0).
 This video is one argument against using them, and some of the pitfalls that you may encounter with using them.

-### Knowledge check
-This section contains questions for you to check your understanding of this lesson.
-If you’re having trouble answering the questions below on your own, review the material above to find the answer.

-- [What is a JSON web token?](https://dev.to/_arpy/learn-using-jwt-with-passport-authentication-22n8)
-- [What are two things a secure token will do?](#secure-token)
-- [Where in the code is a secure token passed?](#pass-token)